vidushi-max1/project/README.md

 # project
 japps

-Objective: This is an app wordls project that gives user to two java application that he can use
+Objective: This is an app wordls project that gives user to use two java application that he can use

 1)Calculator
 2) Notepad

 both the app are made in java

-usrs of system : Anyon can access to these apps if he have source code
+users of system : Anyon can access to these apps if he have source code

 tools used : notepad ++